Fireforge/iepMarkdownViewer/README.md

 - Install [Pyzo](http://www.pyzo.org) or [IEP](http://www.iep-project.org/)
 - Install the following packages to the Pyzo distro (this can be done inside the editor's shell)
   * Markdown: `pip install markdown`
-  * Linkify Markdown Extension: `pip install git+https://github.com/daGrevis/mdx_linkify@0.3`
+  * Linkify Markdown Extension: `pip install git+https://github.com/Fireforge/mdx_linkify`
-- Download the repository and copy the `iepMarkdownViewer.py` file into your IEP AppData directory
+- Download the repository and copy the `iepMarkdownViewer.py` and `github.css` files into your IEP AppData directory